Domestic commercial vessel owner or operator

 The National Standard for Commercial Vessels (NSCV) sets standards for vessel design, construction, equipment, operation and crew competencies for domestic commercial vessels.

 These standards include medical supplies and tools that you are required to have on your vessel.
+Equipment lists are also available from the NSCV page.

 Fees and levies